xiix0/scam/README.md

-Q:	How many college football players does it take to screw in a light bulb?
+Q:	How many IBM 370's does it take to execute a job?
-A:	Only one, but he gets three credits for it.
+A:	Four, three to hold it down, and one to rip its head off.